geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-features.md

 geomesa
 {% endhighlight %}

-GeoMesa tools comes with a bundled SLF4j implementation...if you receive an SLF4J error like this:
+GeoMesa Tools comes with a bundled SLF4j implementation.
+However, if you receive an SLF4J error like this:

+{% highlight bash %}
 SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
 SLF4J: Defaulting to no-operation (NOP) logger implementation
 SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
+{% endhighlight %}

-Please download the SLF4J TAR-ball [found here](http://www.slf4j.org/download.html).
-Extract slf4j-log4j12-1.7.7.jar and place it in the geomesa-${version}/lib directory.
+download the SLF4J TAR-ball [found here](http://www.slf4j.org/download.html).
+Extract slf4j-log4j12-1.7.7.jar and place it in the geomesa-{{ site.stableVersion }}/lib directory.

-If this conflicts with another SLF4J implementation it may need to be removed from the lib directory.
+If this conflicts with another SLF4J implementation, it may need to be removed from the lib directory.

 Try running

+{% highlight bash %}
 geomesa
+{% endhighlight %}

 once more.
 This should print out the following usage text:

 {% highlight bash %}
+Using GEOMESA_HOME = /home/jkenneally/geomesa/geomesa-1.0.0-rc.6
 Usage: geomesa [command] [command options]
   Commands:
-    create       Create a feature definition in a GeoMesa catalog delete       Delete a feature's data and definition from a GeoMesa catalog describe     Describe the attributes of a given feature in GeoMesa explain      Explain how a GeoMesa query will be executed export       Export a GeoMesa feature
+    create           Create a feature definition in a GeoMesa catalog deletecatalog    Delete a GeoMesa catalog completely (and all features in it) describe         Describe the attributes of a given feature in GeoMesa explain          Explain how a GeoMesa query will be executed export           Export a GeoMesa feature
     help             Show help
-    ingest       Ingest a file of various formats into GeoMesa list         List GeoMesa features for a given catalog tableconf    Perform table configuration operations
+    ingest           Ingest a file of various formats into GeoMesa list             List GeoMesa features for a given catalog removeschema     Remove a schema and associated features from a GeoMesa catalog tableconf        Perform table configuration operations
+    version          GeoMesa Version

 {% endhighlight %}

 This usage text gives a brief overview of how to use each command.
 To learn more about each command